daniel-raad/myLeetCode/README.md

 problem 338: counting bits - did not complete myself, need to have better look at patterns in bits

 problem 401: binary watch - backtracking problem

+problem 746: min cost climbing stairs - dynamic programming with some greedy